power-flow-analyzer/pfa-documentation/docs/getting-started/index.md

 ## Download and Start

-Download the current release from Github and unzip the file.
+Download a release from the [release page](https://github.com/power-flow-analyzer/PowerFlowAnalyzer/releases) (e.g. [PowerFlowAnalyzer-2.3.0.zip](https://github.com/power-flow-analyzer/PowerFlowAnalyzer/releases/download/2.3.0/PowerFlowAnalyzer-2.3.0.zip)) and unzip the file.
 A new folder `PowerFlowAnalyzer-<VERSION>` will be created.
 The final name is version dependant (e.g. `PowerFlowAnalyzer-2.3.0`).

 Open the newly created folder and execute the start script in Matlab:
 ```matlab